finbourne/lusid-sdk-python/sdk/docs/CutLabelDefinitionsApi.md

 # **list_cut_label_definitions**
 > PagedResourceListOfCutLabelDefinition list_cut_label_definitions(as_at=as_at, sort_by=sort_by, start=start, limit=limit, filter=filter, page=page)

-[EARLY ACCESS] List Existing Cut Labels
+[EARLY ACCESS] ListCutLabelDefinitions: List Existing Cut Labels

 List all the Cut Label Definitions that are valid at the given AsAt time